-We’ve previously talked about a lawsuit hoping to put an end to California’s money-based bail system, but as the lawsuit continues its way through the court system, the legislature has went ahead and introduced a bill hoping to do the same thing.
+We’ve previously talked about a lawsuit hoping to put an end to California’s cash-based bail system, but as the lawsuit continues its way through the court system, the legislature has went ahead and introduced a bill hoping to do the same thing.
 While the bill has been stalled during this legislative session and will probably not be formally voted on until 2018, it has already received the support of Governor Jerry Brown and Chief Justice Tani Cantil-Sakauye.
-In fact, even if this bill is somehow defeated, it seems like it is only a matter of time before California eliminates the bail system -at least, for non-violent offenders.
-But what will actually happen if we put a stop to our current monetary bail system?
-Here are some pros and cons according to San Diego defense lawyer Peter M. Liss.
+In fact, even if this bill is somehow defeated, it seems like it is only a matter of time before California eliminates the current cash bail system -at least, for non-violent offenders.
+While the issue is a complicated one, there are many pros and cons of bail reform.

-But reforming the bail system isn’t an overnight process and it can be difficult to find a solution that eliminates the problems of our current system without adding new problems.
+But there are cons to turning to universal pre-trial release as well and making dramatic changes to the bail system isn’t an overnight process and it can be difficult to find a solution that eliminates the problems of our current system without adding new problems.
 The biggest risk in eliminating the bail system altogether is that some dangerous criminals may be released onto the streets again -potentially causing a threat to public safety.
 In fact, in New Jersey a man released while awaiting trial as a result of a reformed bail system murdered someone just days after his release.
 That being said, studies show most defendants currently held pre-trial would not be a danger to the public with proper monitoring.

-Another huge advantage of the new system aside from eliminating class divides in the justice system is the ability of judges to speed through pretrial hearings.
-While before judges would have to determine if someone was eligible for bail and, if it was granted, determine a fair value based on the arguments of the prosecutor and the San Diego defense attorney, now they can look at the defendant’s flight risk and risk of reoffending and make a decision on whether someone should be released or kept behind bars.
+Another major pro of bail reform, aside from eliminating class divides in the justice system, is the ability of judges to speed through pretrial hearings.
+While before judges would have to determine if someone was eligible for bail and, if it was granted, determine a fair value based on the arguments of the prosecutor and the defense attorney, now they can look at the defendant’s flight risk and risk of reoffending and make a decision on whether someone should be released or kept behind bars.
 The faster judges can process these pretrial hearings, the sooner defendants can be moved through the system, the sooner they can be released.

-Finally, some bondsmen refer defendants to specific criminal defense lawyers in San Diego based on financial payoffs called “capping.”
+Finally, some bondsmen refer defendants to specific defense lawyers based on financial payoffs called “capping.”
 This is illegal and could get a lawyer disbarred, but it is rarely prosecuted.
-Bail reform also promises to benefit criminal defendants by protecting them from being referred to lawyers based solely on payoffs and not on competency.
+Another pro to bail reform is that it also promises to benefit criminal defendants by protecting them from being referred to lawyers based solely on payoffs and not on competency.

-If you have any questions about our current bail system or about how things may change after bail reform has been implemented, feel free to call (760) 643-4050 or (858) 486-3024 to speak with San Diego criminal lawyer Peter M. Liss.
+If you have any questions about the benefits and drawbacks of cash bail, bail reform or how things may change after changes have been implemented, feel free to call (760) 643-4050 or (858) 486-3024 to speak with Peter M. Liss.